Early Beginnings

 Available on film are her interpretations of MayerlingWinter Dreams and The Sleeping Beauty with The Royal Ballet and Swan Lake, Giselle, Carmen and The Sleeping Beauty with K-Ballet.
 She also features in The Royal Ballet's Die Fledermaus and Gala Tribute to Tchaikovsky and in NYCB's George Balanchine Celebration.

-Viviana has received the London Evening Standard Award (the youngest-ever artist to receive the award), the Time Out Award, the Premio Positano Italia (twice), Premio Internazionale "Gino Tani", Premio Vignale danza, Premio Bucchi, Premio Apulia, Prix de Lausanne, Premio Eccellenze della Danza and Premio Fabbrini, among others.
+Viviana received the London Evening Standard Award (the youngest-ever artist to receive the award), the Time Out Award, the Premio Positano Italia (twice), Premio Internazionale "Gino Tani", Premio Vignale danza, Premio Bucchi, Premio Apulia, Prix de Lausanne, Premio Eccellenze della Danza and Premio Fabbrini, among others.
 She was nominated for an Olivier Award for her performance of the title role in MacMillan's Anastasia and has been named Dancer of the Year in the UK, Italy, Japan and Chile.
 The Times described her as “in the people's imagination, the heroine who dies for love,” The Independent called her an “unsurpassable” dance-actress and the Daily Mail dubbed her “the future of British dance.”

 Artistic Director, Coach, Judge & Author